whaleclub/api/source/index.html.md

 ## New Position

-> Open a 100BTC EUR/USD long position at market price, with stop-loss and take-profit
+> Open a 100BTC EUR/USD long position at market price, with a stop-loss and take-profit:

 ```shell
 curl "https://api.whaleclub.co/v1/position/new" \